astraly-labs/Pragma/README.md

 ## Publishing Data to a Feed in a Deployed Contract

-The recommended way to publish data is to use the `pontis-publisher` Docker image which has the Oracle Controller's address baked in via the `ORACLE_CONTROLLER_ADDRESS` environmental variable, and the `PontisPublisherClient` available.
+The recommended way to publish data is to use the `pontis-publisher` Docker image which has the Pontis SDK baked in, which includes the most up to date contract addresses and the `PontisPublisherClient`.
 You just need to create a Python script that fetches the data and then publishes it via the `PontisPublisherClient.publish` method.
 See the setup in `sample-publisher/coinbase` for an example.
 With the setup there (and an additional file `.secrets.env` with the secret runtime args), we would just have to run:

 ```
 docker build sample-publisher/coinbase/ -t coinbase